haggertypat/DirectoryBundle/Resources/doc/README.markdown

 You can override the main menu using the config options above.

 ### Translations
 You can override translations by copying the ``Resources/translations`` to your bundle.
+Make sure your app's bundle is added to AppKernel after the directory bundle or your customizations will not be used.

 ### Entities
 You can add custom fields or field overrides to the entities you create.
 See http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/inheritance-mapping.html